comit-network/comit.network/blog/2021-12-06-itchysats-roadmap.md

 3. Positions are closed after 7 days unless closed by the taker earlier.
 (Perpetual positions are in the making.)

 What assets can you trade?
-Our mainnet beta allows you to open a CFD on the BTC/USD price But, we are planning to enable you to trade pretty much anything that has a value against Bitcoin.
+Our mainnet beta allows you to open a CFD on the BTC/USD price.
+But, we are planning to enable you to trade pretty much anything that has a value against Bitcoin.

 Without much further ado, here is our roadmap: